maswiet/Metode-Penelitian-dan-Penulisan/Dairoh/Paper02/README.md

 **Resolution:** The slight divergence between Reviewers 1–2 and Reviewer 3 reflects the difference between technical rigor (which is clearly insufficient) and practical contribution (which is real but modest).
 The meta-reviewer agrees with Reviewers 1 and 2 that the technical and experimental deficiencies are too significant for borderline acceptance.
 The paper requires major revision before it can be considered further.

 **On novelty:**
 - All three reviewers agree the paper makes an incremental but useful contribution.
 No reviewer considers the work transformative or highly novel.
 The primary novelty is the end-to-end integration of array processing with ML dataset construction for a remote low-cost array—a combination that is underrepresented in the literature but not unprecedented.
+Lebih lengkap untuk kebaruan [disini](./novelty_report.md)

 ---